TritonDataCenter/sdc-docker/docs/divergence.md

 In all containers you will see a `zsched` process in addition to your other processes.
 It owns the kernel threads that do work on behalf of your zone.
+The PID of this process should always show up as 0.

 #### ipmgmtd